 This guide assumes that you have access to a server or workstation running CentOS 8.
 To provision a Linode running CentOS 8, follow our Getting Started guide.

 This guide uses

 sudowherever possible.
-Complete the sections of our Securing Your Server to create a standard user account, harden SSH access, and remove unnecessary network services.
+Complete the sections of our Setting Up and Securing a Compute Instance to create a standard user account, harden SSH access, and remove unnecessary network services.